Vittor-Javidan/EarthLog/docs/tasks.md

     + uses the local storage service to write and read the current config
         + local storage config data must be parsed into a DTO

+## Screen Button

+- Create a button to be display on any screen.
+This button must be generic.

+## Internationalization

++ Add a translation file for each screen
+- Add a button to choose a language
+    - when a language is choosed, it must be saved on local storage using Config service.

 ## Basic Config Screen

-- Must implement a button on MainScreen Layout to navigate to Config Screen
++ Must implement a button on MainScreen Layout to navigate to Config Screen before

 - Must have a save button
     - save button saves the current config into local storage